northstowekarate/northstowekarate.github.io/training/faq/index.md

 You don't need a gi (karate uniform) to start.
 Please wear loose fitting clothes to your first session.

 ## What are the age requirements
 We teach both children and adults, aged 6+.
+There's no upper age limit.